Knowledge Editing for Large Language Models: A Survey: Evaluation Metrics

 \subsection{Generality}

-Aside from locality, another crucial property to measure the effectiveness of KME is \textit{\textbf{generality}}, which indicates the capability of the edited model $f^{*}$ to generalize the updated knowledge to correctly answer prompts from other in-scope inputs not appearing in the training set that convey similar or related meanings.
-Ensuring the generality of edited models prevents the edited model from overfitting to a particular input.
+Aside from locality, another crucial metric is \textit{\textbf{generality}}, which indicates the capability of the edited model $f^{*}$ to correctly respond to semantically similar prompts~{\cite{zhu2020modifying,chen2020recall,sharma2024locating,ni2023forgetting,mitchell2022fast}}.
+This requires the generalization of the updated knowledge to other in-scope inputs that do not appear in the training set while conveying similar or related meanings~{\cite{gupta2024unified, wei2024mlake}}.
+As such, ensuring the generality of edited models prevents the edited model from overfitting to a particular input~{\cite{zhang2024comprehensive}}.
 Specifically, in the scenarios of knowledge-based model editing, the inherent diversity of natural language determines that various in-scope inputs $x$ can correspond to a specific knowledge triple $t$~\cite{wang2023easyedit}.
 These semantically equivalent inputs can involve differences in aspects such as syntax, morphology, genre, or even language.
-Existing works mostly pre-define a specific in-scope input space of each edit via different strategies.
+Existing works mostly pre-define a specific in-scope input space of each edit via different strategies~{\cite{yoon2024bigger,hu2024wilke,wu2024updating,p1,li2024unveiling}}.
 For example, in the CounterFact dataset proposed in \textbf{ROME}~\cite{meng2022locating}, the authors utilize prompts that involve distinct yet semantically related subjects as the in-scope input.
-In general, the generality of an edited model $f^{*}$ is defined as the expectation of exact-match agreement between the output of the edited model and true labels for in-scope inputs, which can be defined on either an edit $e$ or the edit set $\mathcal{E}$ as follows:
+In general, the generality of an edited model $f^{*}$ is defined as the expectation of exact-match agreement between the output of the edited model and true labels for in-scope inputs, which can be defined on either an edit $e$ or the edit set $\mathcal{E}$ as: